Instructions to Authors

 Descriptive studies involving the description and theoretical analysis of new hypotheses based on the knowledge available in the literature.
 Theoretical results must add new information to the literature.

 Manuscripts submitted to ABO should fit into one of the aforementioned categories according to their format.
-The maximum number of words, figures, tables, and, references for each type of manuscript are provided in parentheses at the end of the description for each type.
+The maximum number of words, figures, tables and references for each type of manuscript are provided in parentheses at the end of the description for each type.
 The word count of the manuscript includes the text from the beginning of the introduction up to the end of the discussion.
 Therefore, the following items are not included in the word count: title page, abstract, references, acknowledgments, tables, figures, and legends.

 Editorials